Unified Communications Requirements: 7 Conditions to Implement UCaaS

 Unified Communications (UC) is a system that improves productivity and mobility while saving money on communication costs.
-By combining voice, video, data, chat, presence, and other features into a single platform, you can achieve a streamlined, IP-based communications platform.
+You can achieve a streamlined, IP-based communications platform by combining voice, video, data, chat, presence, and other features into a single platform.

 Employees can easily use an app on desktop or mobile to place calls, send chat messages, video conference, or respond to SMS.
-That same employee can receive files, take phone calls, and collaborate with team members from the field without the need of traditional office presence.
+That same employee can receive files, take phone calls, and collaborate with team members from the field without a traditional office presence.
 This kind of mobility and flexibility drives satisfaction and transparency throughout the enterprise.

 But, how do you know which of the available Unified Communications platforms is the right choice for your business?

 Unified Communications is growing in popularity, and your requirements in a year could look much different than they do today.
-Options range from well-known, enterprise-class options like Broadsoft and Cisco to proprietary solutions that are built and sold by one Unified Communications as a Service (UCaaS) provider.
+Options range from well-known, enterprise-class options like Cisco to proprietary solutions built and sold by one Unified Communications as a Service (UCaaS) provider.

-While you want a solution that drives value and UCaaS return on investment today, you also want a platform that’s flexible enough to scale to meet future use cases and needs.
+While you want a solution that drives value and UCaaS return on investment today, you also want a flexible platform to scale to meet future use cases and needs.

-In this blog, you’ll learn the 7 most important types of business requirements to consider when shopping for a Unified Communications platform for your business.
+In this blog, you’ll learn the seven most important types of business requirements to consider when shopping for a Unified Communications platform for your business.